Bank Runs With and Without Bank Failure: Bank Runs in the US, 1863-1934

-Second, we study whether actual deposit outflows are higher around banks runs recorded in newspapers. \Cref{fig:deposit_outflows} plots the distribution of actual deposit outflows in national bank failures for failures with and without a bank run according to our bank distress episodes database.
+Second, we study whether deposit outflows in failing banks are larger for bank failures involving a run. \Cref{fig:deposit_outflows} plots the distribution of actual deposit outflows in national bank failures for failures with and without a bank run according to our bank distress episodes database.
 Deposit outflows are measured as the growth in deposits from the last call report before suspension to the time of suspension.
 The figure shows that failures with narrative evidence of a run in newspapers have larger deposit outflows before failure.
-On average, failures with narrative evidence of a run exhibit a roughly 4 percentage points larger deposit outflow before failure.
-This finding provides evidence that narrative accounts of runs in newspapers indeed capture many failures with large deposit outflows.
+On average, failures with narrative evidence of a run exhibit a 5 \unskip percentage points larger deposit outflow before failure.
+This finding provides evidence that narrative accounts of runs in newspapers indeed capture many failures with large deposit outflows.\footnote{Note that the deposit outflow from the last call report to failure can capture a steady deposit drain over a period of up to a year.
+Therefore, there are failures with larger deposit outflows that do not necessarily involve a run based on our conceptual definition of a run.}

 The previous exercise focuses on deposit outflows conditional on bank failure.
-As a third exercise, \Cref{fig:events_conditional_on_dep_growth} plots the probability of a bank distress episode as a function of annual deposit growth conditional on survival.
+As a third exercise, \Cref{fig:events_conditional_on_dep_growth} plots the probability of a bank distress episode as a function of annual deposit growth, conditional on survival.
 Bank runs and suspensions that do not result in failure are all significantly more common for banks in the bottom 1\% of the deposit growth distribution.
 Thus, our classification of runs correlates with statistical evidence of deposit outflows.

 Finally, \Cref{fig:events_conditional_on_size} plots the probability of a run or failure reported in newspapers as well as the actual annual rate of bank failures by bank size, measured using total assets.
-It reveals that our bank distress events database from newspaper accounts is more likely to report events for larger banks, in line with newspapers finding events for larger banks are more newsworthy.
+It reveals that our bank distress events database from newspaper accounts is more likely to report events for larger banks, in line with events for larger banks being more newsworthy.
 Thus, the incidence of bank runs is more likely to be under-reported for smaller banks.
-To address this potential shortcoming of our data, we show below that our main findings are robust to using the largest banks only.
+To address this potential shortcoming of our data, we show below that our main findings are robust to restricting the sample to large banks.